- Support For Businesses

 Government Support Schemes website

-A new website has been created to outline all of the support available to businesses to help through the Coronavirus (COVID-19) pandemic.
+A business support scheme section has been created on the government's website, to outline all of the support available to businesses to help through the Coronavirus (COVID-19) pandemic.

 Protection from eviction for commercial tenants